eroc123/obsidian-notes/Computer Science/8 - Database/Normalization process.md

 	- e.g. for location data and zip code, both those attributes are dependent on each other, hence they should get a new location table instead of being dependent on another unrelated primary key.
 **Second Normal Form (2NF) -> Third Normal Form (3NF)**
 - A database must be in the first and second normal form
-- Relations must not contain any transitive depenedencies
+- Relations must not contain any transitive dependencies
--
+- A->B and B->C are two FDs then A->C is a transitive dependency